 Where to Rent Mountain Bikes in Briançon — Shop Locations Guide

-Mountain bike rental shops in Briançon and Serre Chevalier are spread across four villages along the valley.
+Rental shops in Briançon and Serre Chevalier are spread across four villages along the valley.
 The right pickup point depends on where you're staying, what you're riding, and whether you need gondola access on day one.

 Chantemerle — Best for Bike Park Riders

-- Busiest shops in peak season — book ahead
+- Busiest shops in peak season — book ahead.

-- Good choice for groups doing bike park laps
+- Good choice for groups doing bike park laps.

 Villeneuve — Best for Trail and E-MTB

-- Widest e-MTB selection in the valley
+- Widest e-MTB selection in the valley.

-- Less crowded than Chantemerle in peak season
+- Less crowded than Chantemerle in peak season.

-- Short drive or ride to both the Chantemerle and Villeneuve gondolas
+- Short drive or ride to both the Chantemerle and Villeneuve gondolas.

 Briançon Town — Best for Price and Choice

-Briançon town has the highest concentration of rental shops and slightly lower prices than the resort-centre locations.
-It's a 5–10 minute drive to the nearest gondola, which is a trade-off — but if you're touring the wider trail network or don't plan to use the bike park every day, it's the most practical base.
+Briançon town has the most rental shops and slightly lower prices than resort-centre locations.
+The trade-off is a 5–10 minute drive to the nearest gondola — manageable if you have a car and not planning daily bike park visits.
 See the Briançon town rental guide for more.

-- Prices typically €5–€10/day cheaper than Chantemerle
+- Prices typically €5–€10/day lower than Chantemerle.

-- 5–10 min drive to gondola — manageable if you have a car
+- 5–10 min drive to gondola.

 Monêtier-les-Bains — Best for Quiet Alpine Riding

-- Limited shop choice — book well ahead
+- Limited shop choice — book well ahead.

 Frequently Asked Questions